Deathspike/gaikan/README.md

 		</body>
 	</html>

-The result is obvious.
-Please do note that using *ins* ensures that element is omitted.
+The *ins* element is removed.
+Writing master include statements is tedious and is simplified.

+	// Include Gaikan.
+	var Gaikan = require('gaikan');
+	// Set the layout.
+	Gaikan.options.layout = 'master';

+The same behaviour is now applied to all templates.

 ### Iterators/conditions